 Innovation in nanoelectronics and nano optics strongly relies on advancements and breakthroughs in fabrication technologies.
-We focus our research on the following techniques: nano-structuring by focused ion beams, micro-structuring by laser ablation, interface engineering by pulsed laser deposition.
+We focus our research on the following techniques: nano-structuring by focused ion beams, micro-structuring by laser ablation, 3D printing, interface engineering by pulsed laser deposition.
 In addition we are creative in combining mentioned above methods with state-of-the-art technology and know-how available to us in BRNC and FIRST labs within ETH-domain.

 L. P. Zweifel, I. Shorubalko, and R.Y.H.
 Lim "Helium Scanning Transmission Ion Microscopy and Electrical Characterization of Glass Nanocapillaries with Reproducible Tip Geometries" ASC Nano, 10, 1918 (2016)

 J. P. Best, J. Zechner, I. Shorubalko, J. V. Oboňa, J. Wehrs, M. Morstein, J. Michler "A comparison of three different notching ions for small-scale fracture toughness measurement" Scripta Materialia, 112, 71 (2016)